lgonzalezrouco/pti/p1_cgi/README.md

 Error "end of script output before headers": Did you change file permissions?
 Is Python installed?

-Error "Failed to flush CGI output to client": A python cgi handling a POST (e.g. list.py) need to do "form = cgi.FieldStorage()
+Error "Failed to flush CGI output to client": A python cgi handling a POST (e.g. list.py) need to do "form = cgi.FieldStorage()""

 ## 3. Creating your own car rental web page